Managing triggered alerts

 Create filters that automatically process alerts when they're triggered with the characteristics you set forth.
 Alerts with post-filters are marked with this icon Apply a filter for post-processing..
 If an alert has already one or several post-filters defined, you can click that icon or select Edit filter in the ellipsis menu to remove the existing post-filters or add new ones.
 Learn more in

 Opens the Edit alert definition window, where you can edit the Category, Description and Priority of your alerts, or modify the query that defines the alert.
 You can only edit the alerts created by users in your domain (alerts in the My Alerts category).
-Learn more in Modify or delete an alert.
+Learn more here.